nomad-coe/nomad/docs/index.md

 ### How-to guides

-The documentation provides step-by-step instructions for a wide range of tasks.
+These docs provides step-by-step instructions for a wide range of tasks.
 For example:

 - [How to upload and publish data](data/upload.md)
 - [How to write a custom ELN](schemas/elns.md)